7 Cloud Security Issues and AWS Security Best Practices

 Within Virtual Private Cloud (VPC) infrastructures, such as VPNs, administrators need to set enough IP addresses to ensure everyone who needs it can access the VPN or VPC.
 Having too many open and set could be a weakness in itself, but not enabling enough might mean those who need additional security can’t get into the VPN.

 Solution: As a customizable solution, IT and cloud admins need to ensure any VPC or VPN environment is configured according to who needs access, with the relevant permissions and security monitoring in-place, to avoid a VPN and anything contained and transmitted within being made public.
+Implement AWS Network Firewall for centralised network protection and use AWS PrivateLink for secure service access.

-#7: Network Access Control list (NACL) allowing too much inbound traffic
+#7: Network Access Control List (NACL) allowing too much inbound traffic

 A Network Access Control list (NACL) is another optional layer of AWS security that can control traffic in and out of a subnet within a network, such as a VPC or VPN.
 Another worrying AWS security concerns, is that if access is configured the wrong way, you could give anyone access (especially if NACL rule #100 is accidentally set), thereby creating a major security issue.